Prognostics for Autonomous Deep-Space Habitat Health Management under Multiple Unknown Failure Modes: Acknowledgments

 Our first step is to perform traditional FPCA on the signals for each sensor.
-We obtain initial failure mode labels for the training set by applying K-means clustering to all FPC-scores.
-Then, for each sensor, we apply K-means clustering to the FPC-scores associated with that sensor to obtain the covariate information needed to perform CA-FPCA.
-Following feature extraction, we use 3-fold cross-validation to determine $(\lambda,\alpha)$.
+We obtain initial failure mode labels for the training set by applying K-means clustering to all FPC scores.
+Then, for each sensor, we apply K-means clustering to the FPC scores associated with that sensor to obtain the covariate information needed to perform CA-FPCA.
+Following feature extraction, we use 3-fold cross-validation to determine $(\lambda, \alpha)$.
 The range of values for these tuning parameters are identical to that of the simulation case study.
-The combination of tuning parameters that minimize the mean squared error across the three folds is $(\lambda_{MSE},\alpha_{MSE})=(0.1089,1)$.
+The combination of tuning parameters that minimizes the mean squared error across the three folds is $(\lambda_{MSE}, \alpha_{MSE}) = (0.1089, 1)$.
 Table \ref{tab:CMAPPS_sensorselection} displays the $l_2$-norms of the regression coefficients for each sensor.
 The sensors selected are those with positive $l_2$-norms.

 In addition to performing sensor selection, the MGR-ASGL model provides cluster labels for each observed failure.
 These labels are utilized for the online prediction portion of the methodology.
 For the online prediction step, we first smooth the degradation signals using 5-fold cross-validation to select the bandwidth parameter.
 After smoothing, we perform MFPCA on signals from the sensors selected across both failure modes to build our classifier.
 Then, we classify the failure mode based on the $0.1N_{t^*}$ nearest neighbors.
 Given this classification, we perform MFPCA on signals from the sensors selected for the classified failure mode.
-Finally, we perform Weighted Time-varying Functional Regression to regress $lnTTF$ on the MFPC-scores using Leave-one-out cross-validation to select the tuning parameter.
+Finally, we perform Weighted Time-varying Functional Regression to regress $\ln TTF$ on the MFPC scores using leave-one-out cross-validation to select the tuning parameter.

 Table \ref{tab:CMAPPS_sensorselection} displays the $l_2$-norms of the regression coefficients for each sensor resulting from the offline MGR-ASGL step.
 A positive $l_2$-norm indicates that the sensor was selected as informative for that failure mode.
 Notably, the selected sensors differ between FM 1 and FM 2, confirming that the MGR-ASGL model successfully identifies mode-specific sensor subsets without access to failure mode labels.
 This is a particularly desirable property for DSH health monitoring, where the active failure mode is unknown, and sensor relevance is expected to vary across subsystem degradation mechanisms.